Parylene Coating Services

 Can SCH support both prototype and production Parylene coating?

 Yes.
-We support early-stage prototype work, qualification builds, small batches and ongoing production volumes.
+SCH UK and SCH India can support early-stage prototype work, qualification builds, small batches and ongoing production volumes.
 Many customers begin with prototypes or validation lots, then expand to recurring production once the process is proven.

 What Parylene grades are available through SCH coating services?